addania/coding/src/pages/CSS.md

 <code>Please note:</code> in pure HTML we use word "class" to define for example a class called title which we can then style by .title in CSS.
 However, in REACT word "class" is reserved to create class components.
 Therefore, in order to create regular names of classes, we need to use word "className".

 **C) By id of an element** - ID is completely unique per site.
-We ned to add hashtag.
+We need to add hashtag.
 An ID is meant to style only one element.

 HTML:
 ```